dgist-datalab/MiDAS/README.md

 ### Results

-During the experiment, you can see that MiDAS adaptably change the group configuration.
+During the experiment, you can see that MiDAS adaptably changes the group configuration.

 * UID information : Upon running MiDAS, the parameters of UID will be displayed at the beginning.
-We sample a subset of LBA for timestamp monitoring, with a sampling rate of 0.01.
+We sample a subset of LBA for timestamp monitoring with a sampling rate of 0.01.
 We use a coarse-grained update interval unit of 16K blocks and epoch lengths of 4x of the storage capacity (8GB).

 The following result is from an example run: